redefik/timed-messaging-system/README.md

 #### Reading a file
 Upon `read()` invocation,  the driver access the list of messages of the device file.
 If a message is available, it is delivered.
 Otherwise:
-- If the operating mode is non-blocking, `-EAGAIN` is returned.
+- If the operating mode is non-blocking, `-ENOMSG` is returned.
 - If the operating mode is blocking, the thread goes to sleep using `wait_event_interruptible_timeout()` on the `read_wq` waitqueue associated to the device number.
 Before that, the driver create a new `pending_read_struct` and adds it to the list of pending reads associated to the device file.
 Different pending readers are associated with different `pending_read_struct`.
 In that way, selective awakes are possible.
 In more detail, a reader is awaken if either the `flushing` flag or the `msg_available` flag is set.
 In the first case, `-ECANCELED` is returned.
 In the latter case, altough the reader has been awakened by a writer that posted a new message, the reader must check that the list of messages is actually not empty, becasue, due to concurrency, another reader may have been consumed the new message.
 In that scenario, the reader returns to sleep for the residual amount of jiffies (that the `wait_event_interruptible_timeout` returns when the wait condition becomes true before timer expiration).

 #### Writing a file